 It is important to know the mechanism that companies will be adopting for collecting, storing, and using data.
 You can ask the company why they need your data in the first place, and whether or not it will be shared with associated data aggregators as per ethical sharing policies.
 Learn what companies do with your data.

 A business can ask you for your residential address, without which you won’t be able to receive their product.
-An unethical practice is for a business to ask for your location, even though it isn’t required to provide you with their services.
+An unethical data practice is for a business to ask for your location, even though it isn’t required to provide you with their services.

 Before mindlessly clicking the Agree button under the Terms and Conditions, did you actually take time to read and understand how the business will be collecting, storing, and processing your data?
 According to a 2017 survey, 91% of customers consented to the terms of services without reading, and unknowingly, you might have done the same.